GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-13-spring-boot-testing-overview-testresttemplate.md

-# Spring Boot Testing - Overview and TestRestTemplate
+# Spring Boot Testing

 [Module 6](https://spring.academy/courses/spring-boot/lessons/spring-boot-testing-intro) of the Spring Boot video tutorials is about Spring Boot testing.
 Spring Boot testing builds on the Spring Testing framework, see a [previous post](https://github.com/GeertJan-Kuip/GeertJan-Kuip.github.io/blob/main/_posts/2025-06-29-spring-exam-testing.md), but we learn a lot more.

 ## General overview

+There are three types of testing:

+- Full testing: whole application context, running server
+- MockMvc testing: whole application context, no server running
+- Slice testing: partial application context, @MockBean, no server running.

+### New annotations being used

 The first video starts with an overview of the new Spring annotations that are used in Spring Boot testing.
 This is the list: